Argumentation

 Thank you,

-Hi, S.,
+Hi, Sean,

-The prompts should be broad enough that the students can find evidence and provide analysis from the beginning to the end, prompts with elements, such as characterization, literary devices, conflict, setting, or symbolism.
+• The prompts should be broad enough that the students can find evidence and provide analysis from the beginning to the end.
+Some ideas are prompts with elements, such as characterization, literary devices, conflict, setting, or symbolism.
 Remember, in literary analysis, these elements, also known as methods, lead to meaning; so, somewhere in the task, I suggest that the student must demonstrate how characterization, for example, creates tone and contributes to a theme in the piece.
 Or how setting derives tone and contributes to the overall meaning of the text.
-Or how the symbols they choose contribute to theme – like that.
-Give the students our “Dialectical Journal” and require 3-5 entries per chapter, so they can record their concrete details and commentary as they read and make good decisions at the end.
-Check these journals once a week (quick check) to make sure they are doing them correctly and not haphazardly.
+Or how the symbols they choose contribute to theme -- like that.

-With regard to breaking up prompts for major sections, I love to find and focus on pertinent passages and have the students write a body paragraph in a timed setting.
-Doing so makes them “think on their feet.”
-So, if you teach the novel over six weeks, each week, I would have them write one body paragraph on a particular passage.
-Make sure the prompt is narrow enough to answer it in one body paragraph.
-It’s a quick grade for you, and it assesses their comprehension of the novel along the way as well as keeps their writing skills fresh.
+Regarding breaking up prompts for major sections, I love to find and focus on pertinent passages and have the students write a body paragraph in a timed setting.
+Doing so makes them "think on their feet."
+So, if you teach the novel over six weeks, for example,

 Looking to learn more about True Link's financial solutions?
 Reach out directly to our team today.